-(note 2(b) and 16)
+(notes 2.(b)(b), 16)

 The Group's activities include advancing senior loans and mezzanine loans secured over real estate assets.
 The amounts advanced represent a material balance in the financial statements and IFRS 9 requires losses to be recognised on an expected, forward-looking basis, reflecting the Group's view of potential future economic events.